 Bucyk had enjoyed a long and productive career before becoming a key part of the "Big Bad Bruins," who rewrote the record books for offense while winning a pair of Stanley Cups in the early 1970s.
 Bucyk had just turned 35 when he became only the fifth player in League history to reach the 100-point mark by scoring a goal in Boston's 6-3 win against Vancouver.

-was 35 when he hit triple figures for the 15th and final time in his career in 1995-96 (he turned 35 in January 1996).
-Gretzky recently had been traded from Los Angeles to St. Louis when he earned an assist during the Blues' 4-4 tie with New Jersey for point No. 100.
+No player in his age-35 season reached the 100-point mark again for a quarter of a century -- until Wayne Gretzky did it for the 15th and final time in his career, in 1995-96.
+Gretzky only recently had been traded from Los Angeles to St. Louis when he earned an assist during the Blues' 4-4 tie with New Jersey for his 100th point.
 He finished with 102, including 79 assists.
-Gretzky signed with the Rangers that summer and barely missed another 100-point season in 1996-97 (97 points).
-He also had 90 points in 1997-98.
+Gretzky barely missed another 100-point season with the Rangers in 1996-97 (97 points) and had 90 in 1997-98.

 Johnny Bucyk, 1970-71 (age 35)